A modular framework for generalized Hurwitz class numbers I: Introduction and statement of results

-About $20$ years ago, Bruinier and Funke \cite{brufu02} introduced the notion of \emph{harmonic Maass forms}, which are integral or half-integral weight non-holomorphic modular forms whose Fourier expansion splits in a similar way as $\Hc$.
+In the early $2000$'s, Bruinier and Funke \cite{brufu02} introduced the notion of \emph{harmonic Maass forms}, which are integral or half integral weight non-holomorphic modular forms whose Fourier expansion splits in a similar way as $\Hc$.
 Around the same time, Zwegers \cite{zwegers} demonstrated that such forms provided the analytical framework for Ramanujan's elusive mock theta functions.
-In turn, this observation coined the notion of a \emph{mock modular form}, which are the holomorphic part of a harmonic Maass form.
-Our methods rely on the theory of mock modular forms, particularly, their construction from Maass--Eisenstein series and the study of their behavior under the Bruinier--Funke $\xi_k$-operator
+In turn, this observation coined the notion of a \emph{mock modular form}, which is the holomorphic part of a non-trivial harmonic Maass form.
+Our methods rely on the theory of mock modular forms, particularly, their construction from Maass--Eisenstein series and the study of their behavior under the $\xi_{k}$-operator

+of Bruinier and Funke.
 The $\xi_k$-operator plays a fundamental role in the theory of harmonic Maass forms, as it defines a surjective map from spaces of harmonic Maass forms to spaces of weakly holomorpic modular forms.
-The problem of constructing preimages under $\xi_k$ of a given (weakly) holomorphic modular form is generally difficult and only understood in a few cases, such as Poincare series (cuspidal and Eisenstein series), $\Theta^3$, and weight $2$ newforms \cites{wag, rhowal, agor15, bringmann-ono07}.
+The problem of constructing preimages under $\xi_k$ of a given (weakly) holomorphic modular form is generally difficult and only understood in a few cases explicitly, such as Poincar{\'e} and Eisenstein series \cites{wag, bringmann-ono07}, $\theta^3$ from \eqref{eq:threesquares} \cite{rhowal}, and weight $2$ newforms \cites{agor15}.

-In todays terminology, Zagier established that $\Hc$ is a weight $\frac{3}{2}$ harmonic Maass form on $\Gamma_0(4)$.
+In today's terminology, $\Hc$ is a weight $\frac{3}{2}$ harmonic Maass form on $\Gamma_0(4)$.
 We find the following higher level analog of Zagier's result. \begin{thm} Let $N > 1$ be odd and square-free.
 Then the function